 Whether you grow your own or buy them from the shop, you will find below the easiest and cheapest way to store fresh chill peppers.If you are not an expert, do not store in oil to avoid growing C. botulinum.
 The safest option is air drying, much easier and cheaper than storing with pickling vinegar.

-Get a long piece of thread.
-Make a knot at one end and push the needle through a thick-ish part of the green stalk.
+Use a needle and thread: Get a long piece of thread, make a knot at one end and push the needle right through the middle of the green stalk.
 Push the chilli pepper all the way down to the knot and go through the stalk a couple of times with the needle to fix the chilli into position.
-Do the same with the second chilli, leaving a small gap between the two chilli peppers.
+Do the same with the second chilli, leaving a small gap between the two so that air can circulate.
 Keep going until all your chillis have been tied to the thread.

 The hottest parts of a chilli pepper are the seeds and the white inner bit holding the seeds so unless you like your meal really hot, try and remove most of the seeds.